 Arthur Lasenby opened Liberty in 1875 and the iconic Tudor-style building was designed in the 1920s.
-Arthur traveled the world importing exotic goods from far flung destinations and his support for the Arts & Crafts movement helped create what is known worldwide as "Liberty Style."
+Arthur traveled the world importing exotic goods from far-flung destinations and his support for the Arts and Crafts movement helped create what is known worldwide as "Liberty Style."

-This is the flagship store for 'Marks & Sparks' which is probably Britain's best-loved department store (there is another branch at 173 Oxford Street).
-We all buy our underwear here but they also have a fine clothing range which is known for its good quality and reasonable prices.
+Marks & Spencer Marble Arch is the flagship store for "Marks & Sparks" which is probably Britain's best-loved department store (there is another branch at 173 Oxford Street).
+Many Londoners buy their underwear there but they also have a fine clothing range which is known for its good quality and reasonable prices.

-The Marble Arch branch is always popular with overseas visitors who seem to come here to buy clothes for a whole year!

-M&S food halls are also great as they are more 'everyday luxury' prices so you can treat yourself to some lovely picnic food.
+The Marble Arch branch is always popular with overseas visitors who seem to come to buy clothes for a whole year.
+Marks and Spencer food halls are also great as they are more "everyday luxury" prices so you can treat yourself to some lovely picnic food.